boyd109/boyd109.github.io/my-story/my-story.md

 <figure>
   <span>
   <img src="/my-story/pictures/1a/1.jpg" width="40%" height="40%">
-  <figcaption>My first picture taken in my room at V1.
-It was taken on the iPhone 3GS.
+  <figcaption>My first picture taken in my room at Village 1 the on-campus residence.
+It was taken on my phone at the time the iPhone 3GS.
 A lot of the photos I took up until Fall 2015 were taken on the iPhone 3GS.(I later got an iPhone 4S) I'm actually amazed at some of the picture I took back then and how they turned out on a pretty mediocre camera.
 (The phone came out in 2009, so it is about 5 years old in 2014.)</figcaption>
   </span>
 </figure>

 I entered the University of Waterloo Science and Business Program with a specialization in chemistry.
 I was interested in both facets and I was extremely excited to be a part of the program.
 The only time I had ever lived away from home for a prolonged period of time was for [Shad Valley](http://www.shad.ca), where I went to Halifax and stayed at Dalhousie University for a month.
-It was an amazing experience to see the East Coast of Canada.
+It was an amazing experience to see the (far) east coast of Canada.
 Here's some photos from Shad Valley:

 <div class="floating-box">
   <img src="/my-story/pictures/1a/s1.jpg" width="32%" height="32%">